ikreymer/browsertrix/README.md

 Redis is used to queue urls for archiving, and cache results for the archiving operation.
 Configurable options are currently available in the `config.py` module.

-Additional automated browser based crawling features are planned for the next iteration.
+Additional automated browser "crawling" and multi-url features are planned for the next iteration.

 ### Installation